Gradient corrections to the quantum effective action: One-loop effective action - single field case

-where only terms with an even number of derivatives are present.\\ We are now ready to use the above result to obtain the gradient corrections of the effective action.
-The quantum corrections at one-loop order are given by the functional determinant of the inverse propagator.
-In the absence of linear correction to the propagator, this is given by:
+The quantum corrections at one-loop order are given by the functional determinant of the inverse propagator, which can be computed by performing a direct integration of the logarithm of the propagator.
+Considering equation~\eqref{1 loop effective action 2}, our starting point is: